suttna/botbuilder-slack/README.md

 You need to setup a URL that will listen for interactive message callbacks.
 Look at the usage example to have a better understanding.

+### Commands

+You need to setup a URL that will listen for commands.
+Look at the usage example to have a better understanding.

 ## Usage

 ```javascript